How best to protect and organise your flavours

 Grab yourself a wine cooler and keep them at a near perfect temperature of 18 degrees (64 F).
 You can pick one up for $100, so they’re worth the expense when your inventory is over 100 or so.
 This way, they should last at least a few years.
 True, an extreme solution, but this is how I store all my flavours in winter.
 IMHO, most fridges are a tad too cold.

 An Esky – cooler can work well too.
 An Esky, with or without ice, depending on temp extremes is suitable too.
-I’ve used one numerous times when temps get above 30 deg.
+I used to use them when temps got above 30 deg.
 (86 F).
-I simply put some flat plastic ice mats in the bottom, place an old rag or thin piece of wood on top, and place 2 nail polish racks inside and keep the lid closed.
+I simply put some flat plastic ice mats in the bottom, placed an old rag or thin piece of wood on top, and placed 2 nail polish racks inside and keep the lid closed.
 Mine is the Willow 25 ltr version.

 If your flavours are in a nail polish rack, shelf or open space, that’s fine, given the temp is okay.
 However, when placing them in a fridge and or any type of enclosure such as a box, you should keep similar profiles together, especially if you keep them in plastic bottles.

 I’ve you plan on using the fridge, use Tupperware type containers (I do this with my wine cooler too) and try and keep all your flavour types somewhat separate –